YuZhengCUHK/Security-Privacy-Attack-Machine-Learning/README.md

 Please note: you need to update your local project ```git pull``` from github before modify it.
 Before push your modification to github,```git push ...```, please ensure everything is correct.

-Project Contributor:
+Project Contributor (time-based):

-Yu Zheng, Lucien Ng, Donald Wong, ...
+Yu Zheng, Lucien Ng, Donald Wong, Ke Zhang, ...